tillitis/tkey-verification/doc/design.md

   details).
 The message can later be recreated by the verification process.

-- Verification: `tkey-verification` first recreates the message (UDI, firmware digest, signer's public key), checks the vendor's signature over the message, and finally does a challenge/response to prove that the device has the corresponding private key.
+- Verification: `tkey-verify` first recreates the message (UDI, firmware digest, signer's public key), checks the vendor's signature over the message, and finally does a challenge/response to prove that the device has the corresponding private key.

 **Proven**: It's now proven that the currently used TKey device, running this device app is the same as the TKey device (or at least a